 The Hofburg is the former Habsburg dynasty rulers‘ main imperial palace and today serves as the Austrian President’s official residence and a workplace.
 Located in the middle of Vienna, it was constructed in the 13th century and subsequently extended several times.

 The name translates as “Castle of the Court,” which, when originally built during the Middle Ages, indicates its roots.
-The palace, originally planned as the seat of the Dukes of Austria in the 13th century, expanded over the decades as they became ever more strong and powerful.
+The palace, originally planned as the seat of the Dukes of Austria in the 13th century, expanded over the decades as they became ever stronger and more powerful.

 Today, it also hosts Organization for Security and Co-operation in Europe (OSCE).